doddatpivotal/tkg-lab-e2e-adaptation/docs/08-petclinic-pipeline.md

 4. Unpause the pipeline

-5. Notice the `continuous-integration` job is automatically triggered
+5. Notice the `continuous-integration` job is automatically triggered.
+It may take a minute or two.

-6. Validate that the image was created in Harbor
+6. Validate that the image was created in Harbor.
+This will happen when the continuous-integration job is complete.
+This may take 8 minutes or so.

 7. Validate that the CD Pipeline was triggered and runs successfully